gosukiwi/sugarscript/doc/syntax.md

 require 'https://github.com/.../my-file.ss'
 ```

-The code above will load the `my-file.ss` file, and if that file has other
+The code above will download the `my-file.ss` file, and if that file has other
 requires, it will recursively download them, and cache them for future use.

 # Numerical Bases